ClojureBridge/organizing/Workshop-tasks.md

 * If there's a class in the Installfest/presentation space, and that space is where the food is going to be, have them get their food first, so their class isn't interrupted by hordes of hungry coders.

 ## Feed people lunch, make them go back to class
 * Deal with lunch when it arrives.
-Announce proper recycling/composting/landfilling procedurs.
+Announce proper recycling/composting/landfilling procedures.
+* Get your yeller to send 'em back to class.

 ## Email post-workshop survey link
 * Sometime after the last break, email the attendees a link to the post-workshop feedback survey.